Joël Robuchon, A Giant In French Cooking, Dies

 Joël Robuchon, one of the most accomplished and decorated chefs in history, has died at age 73, after a career devoted to injecting new creativity into French cooking and exploring other cuisines.
 Robuchon had cancer; his death was confirmed on Monday by a spokeswoman at his company in Paris.

-Robuchon won more than 30 Michelin stars through his 20 restaurants; he held more of those prestigious ratings than any other chef in the world, according to his website.
+Robuchon won more than 30 Michelin stars — more than any other chef in the world, according to his website.
+His company operated more than 20 restaurants from New York to Bangkok.

-Dubbed the "Chef of the Century" in France, Robuchon embraced his role as a steward of one of country's cultural treasures, even as he rejected pretentiousness.
+Dubbed "Chef of the Century" in France, Robuchon embraced his role as a steward of one of country's cultural treasures, even as he rejected pretentiousness.
 After all, his signature dish was his potato puree.

 Born into a Catholic family in Poitiers in southern France, Robuchon had been on track to become a priest.
-But after he started going to a seminary at age 12, he would often gravitate to the kitchen, where he talked to the nuns and helped cut vegetables.
+But when he attended seminary at age 12, he would often gravitate to the kitchen, where he talked to the nuns and helped cut vegetables.
 At 15, he became an apprentice in a hotel kitchen.
 And by the time he was 29, he was leading a staff of 90 at the the Hotel Concorde La Fayette in Paris.

 Robuchon won his first Michelin stars working for other people, including at the hotel Nikko.
 But after he opened his own restaurant, Jamin, in 1981, it immediately won one star – and then two, and then three — in the space of three years.